Equipe-projet commune avec Inria Saclay-Ile de France.

 In general this kind of problems is non-linear.
 The inverse ones are also severely ill-posed and therefore require special attention from regularization point of view, and non-trivial adaptations of classical optimization methods.

-Development of prototype softwares for precise applications or tutorial toolboxes.
+- Development of prototype softwares for specific applications or tutorial toolboxes.

 We are particularly interested in the development of the following themes: